CaptainPoldark/mv_frontend_challenge_1/README.md

 The page will reload if you make edits.

+## Testing

+Two scripts are provided for testing the functionality of the deposit and withdrawal forms

+to run both tests type

+### `npm test`

+in your terminal

+Two test suites and four tests should pass successfully.

+The tests are
+Deposit.test.js
+Withrawal.test.js

 ## Features

 This application allows depositing and withdrawing funds into a bank account.